s0l0ist/node-seal/USAGE.md

 ### Variables

 Variables hold data we are manipulating.
 PlainTexts store encoded values of the human readable data that we provide.
 CipherTexts store encrypted values of the encoded PlainText.
+Homomorphic operations occur on CipherTexts.

 ```
 ////////////////////////